 “Upper bound on the estimated excess cancer risk of one in one hundred thousand” means the upper ninety-fifth percent confidence limit on the estimated risk of one additional cancer above the background cancer rate per one hundred thousand individuals.

-“Upper bound on the estimated excess cancer risk of one in one million” means the upper ninety-fifth percent confidence limit on the estimated risk of one additional cancer above the background cancer rate per one million individuals.“Volatile organic compound” means those carbon-based compounds listed in EPA methods 502.2, 524.2, 551, 601, 602, 603, 624, 1624C, 1666, 1671, 8011, 8015B, 8021B, 8031, 8032A, 8033, 8260B, and those with similar vapor pressures or boiling points.
-See WAC 173-340-830(3) for references describing these methods.
+“Upper bound on the estimated excess cancer risk of one in one million” means the upper ninety-fifth percent confidence limit on the estimated risk of one additional cancer above the background cancer rate per one million individuals.

+“UST system” means the term as defined in chapter 173-360A WAC.

+“UST system operator” means the same as “operator” in chapter 173-360A WAC.

+“UST system owner” means the same as “owner” in chapter 173-360A WAC.

+“Volatile organic compound” means those carbon-based compounds listed in United States Environmental Protection Agency methods 502.2, 524.2, 551, 601, 602, 603, 624, 1624C, 1666, 1671, 8011, 8015B, 8021B, 8031, 8032A, 8033, 8260B, and those with similar vapor pressures or boiling points.
 For petroleum, volatile means aliphatic and aromatic constituents up to and including EC12, plus naphthalene, 1-methylnaphthalene and 2-methylnaphthalene.

+“Vulnerable population” means the term as defined in RCW 70A.02.010(14).

 “Wastewater facility” means all structures and equipment required to collect, transport, treat, reclaim, or dispose of domestic, industrial, or combined domestic/industrial wastewaters.

-“Wetlands” means lands transitional between terrestrial and aquatic systems where the water table is usually at or near the surface or the land is covered by shallow water.
-For the purposes of this classification, wetlands must have one or more of the following attributes at least periodically, the land supports predominantly hydrophytes; the substrate is predominately undrained hydric soil; and the substrate is nonsoil and saturated with water or covered by shallow water at some time during the growing season each year.
+“Wetlands” means the term as defined in WAC 173-201A-020.

 “Wildlife” means any nonhuman vertebrate animal other than fish.